mpampuch/nextflow-notes/README.md

 process.executor = 'slurm'
 ```

-Then nextflow will write the SLURM job script for every file for you.
+Then Nextflow will write the SLURM job script for every file for you.
 Nextflow will manage each process as a separate job that is submitted to the cluster using the `sbatch` command.

 More information on how to configure this further can be found here https://www.nextflow.io/docs/latest/executor.html#slurm

 ### Running Nextflow workflows on SLURM / HPC's

 When running Nextflow on a HPC, it's recommended to run it as a job on a compute node.
 This is because a lot of computing clusters have strict rules on running processes on login nodes.
-Therefore, it's always advisable to create jobscripts like this for all your nextflow jobs.
+Therefore, it's always advisable to create jobscripts like this for all your Nextflow jobs.

 `launch_nf.sh`